RomanPlusPlus/scientific-progress-towards-cryonics/README.md

 Note: we define "successful cryopreservation" as a cryopreservation, after which a reanimation was achieved.
 If it's a whole body preservation, the organism should be brought back to life and be able to survive for at least 1 week.
 If it's an organ, it should be able to perform its main function after the defreeze (ideally, confirmed by a successful transplantation).

-# The lowest successful-cryopreservation temperatures by a group (as of 2018)
+# The lowest temperature of successful cryopreservation (as of 2018)

 By neural function / behavior after defreeze: